 European Directive 94/19/EC on Deposit Guarantee Schemes (DGS) introduced the principle of minimum harmonisation.
 The Directive did not aim to overcome the discrepancies in Deposit Guarantee Schemes across countries but only to harmonise the main deposit guarantee elements.
-One of the most important issues of the Directive referred to the mandatory membership for all credit institutions to the DGS: the membership of the Deposit Insurance Scheme became a requisite for authorisation to operate in the banking market.
+One of the most important issues of the Directive referred to mandatory membership of all credit institutions of the DGS: membership of the Deposit Insurance Scheme became a requisite for authorisation to operate in the banking market.

-In Italy, the Directive came into force with Legislative Decree 659/1996 (4/12/1996) which partially modified Legislative Decree 385/93 (Banking Act).

-The most important innovation introduced, both by the Interbank Deposit Protection Fund and the Mutual Banks Depositors Protection Fund, was mandatory membership for all banks.

-Indeed, according to the Italian Banking Act (as amended by Legislative Decree 659/1996) "Italian banks shall join one of the depositor guarantee schemes established and recognised in Italy".
-In full compliance with the Home Country Control principle stated in Second Banking Directive, Italian Banking Law allowed EU banks' branches in Italy to subscribe to the Italian guarantee scheme in order to offer an additional protection along with the guarantee scheme of their home country (topping up clause).

-Otherwise, the new rules on deposit insurance established the principle of mandatory membership for the branches of non-EU banks authorised in Italy "unless they participate in an equivalent foreign guarantee scheme".
+In Italy, the Directive came into force with Legislative Decree no. 659/1996 (4/12/1996) which partially modified Legislative Decree no. 385/93 (Banking Act).
+The major innovation introduced by the Interbank Deposit Protection Fund and the Mutual Banks Depositors Protection Fund was mandatory membership for all banks.
+Indeed, according to the Italian Banking Act (as amended by Legislative Decree no. 659/1996) "Italian banks shall join one of the depositor guarantee schemes established and recognised in Italy".
+In full compliance with the Home Country Control principle stated in the Second Banking Directive, Italian Banking Law allowed EU bank branches in Italy to subscribe to the Italian guarantee scheme in order to offer additional protection along with the guarantee scheme of their home country (topping up clause).
+Otherwise, the new rules on deposit insurance established the principle of mandatory membership of branches of non-EU banks authorised in Italy "unless they participate in an equivalent foreign guarantee scheme".

-The intervention of guarantee schemes is mandatory in the event of the compulsory administrative liquidation of a bank authorised in Italy.
-When EC banks' branches are member of an Italian guarantee scheme on a supplementary basis, payments shall be made when the guarantee scheme of the home member state has already intervened (topping up clause).
+The intervention of guarantee schemes is mandatory in the event of compulsory administrative liquidation of a bank authorised in Italy.
+When EC bank branches are members of an Italian guarantee scheme on a supplementary basis, payments are due after the guarantee scheme of the home member state has intervened (topping up clause).
 The guarantee schemes may provide for additional cases and forms of intervention.
-There are three types of interventions considered by the Italian Banking Act: compensation of depositors, interventions in transfers of assets and liabilities, and support interventions.
+There are three types of intervention considered by the Italian Banking Act: compensation of depositors, intervention in transfers of assets and liabilities, and support intervention.
 In case of reimbursement, the coverage level granted to depositors was very high.
 The Banking Act stated that "the maximum payment for each depositor may not be less than 103,291 euro".
-Such a high insured deposit level was brought in to protect small depositors and at strengthen the confidence in the stability of the banking system and therefore, avoid the risk of a bank run in the event of financial crisis.
-In compliance with Directive 94/19/EC, the Banking Act stated that the reimbursement had to be made, up to an amount equivalent to 20,000 euro, within three months of the date of the decree of administrative liquidation.
+Such a high insured deposit level was brought in to protect small depositors and to strengthen confidence in the stability of the banking system so as to avoid the risk of a bank run in the event of financial crisis.
+In compliance with Directive 94/19/EC, the

+Banking Act stated that reimbursement had to be made, up to an amount equivalent to 20,000 euro, within three months of the date of the decree of administrative liquidation.
 The time limit could be extended by the Bank of Italy in exceptional circumstances or special cases for a period not exceeding nine months.

-In 2005 among EU Countries, Italy recorded the highest level of deposit protection (figure 9.1.).

-In compliance with Directive 94/19, the Italian Banking Act referred to depositor protection and not to deposits per se.
+In 2005, Italy had the highest level of deposit protection among EU countries (Figure 9.1.).
+In compliance with Directive 94/19/EC, the Italian Banking Act referred to depositor protection and not to deposits per se.
 This meant that if a depositor had more than one deposit or account in a failed bank, these would be consolidated and covered up to the limit.